on the blog

 Read More

-When you’re researching franchise opportunities, one of the most anticipated sections of the Franchise Disclosure Document (FDD) is Item 19: Financial Performance Representations (FPRs).
+When you are researching franchise business opportunities, one of the most anticipated sections of the Franchise Disclosure Document (FDD) is Item 19: Financial Performance Representations (FPRs).
 This is where franchisors may (but are not required to) share historical revenue, expense, or profit data from their franchise system.

-On the surface, it feels like the holy grail of decision-making—finally, some numbers.
-But here’s the reality: relying solely on Item 19 to decide whether to buy a franchise is a mistake.
-This document is the epitome of comparing Apples and Oranges!
+On the surface, it feels like the holy grail of decision-making: Finally, some numbers!
+But here’s the reality: Relying solely on Item 19 to decide whether to buy a franchise is a mistake.

-Sit down for this one…here is why:
+Sit down for this one… Here is why:

 1. Not All Franchisors Provide the Same Information (Not Kidding!)

-Franchisors are not required to include Item 19 but they do because it helps sell licenses.
+Franchisors are not required to include Item 19… But they do because it helps sell franchise businesses.
 Some provide detailed financials, while others give partial or limited data (e.g., gross revenue averages without expenses).
 You might be looking at a “best-case scenario” instead of a complete financial picture.
 “It’s like a box of chocolates…

 2. Averages Tell You What?
-Not much.
+Not Much.

 Many Item 19 disclosures are based on averages, which can be misleading.
 An “average” can be skewed by a handful of top-performing franchisees, while the majority may be operating below that number.
 Without context, the average can set unrealistic expectations.

-3. Expense Data – Absent.
+3. Expense Data = Absent.

-Even when revenue is disclosed, net income is rarely shown.
-Item 19 often leaves out critical costs—rent, labor, marketing, or debt service—which directly impact what you take home.
-High revenues don’t equal high profits.
-Oh but wait, what one owner expenses is wildly different from another owner.
-We are over here expensing home improvements and another person is expensing their new Audi.
-See my blog featuring Net Income – that is another story for another day.
+And don’t forget – what one owner might expense is wildly different from how another owner manages write-offs and compensation.
+We are over here expensing home improvements, and another person is expensing their new Audi.
+See my blog featuring net income – that is another story for another day.

 4. The numbers are HISTORY!